mekline/lookit-data-processing/scripts/README.md

 - `source venv/bin/activate` in order to get into the virtual environment; then can call python scripts.

+- To use the coding functions, first navigate to this directory (scripts) by opening the Terminal program and typing cd [path to scripts], e.g. cd /Volumes/NovelToy2/CurrentProjects/Lookit/scripts/

+For instructions on how to use coding.py, type
+	python coding.py --help
+from this directory.

 ### Setting up automation, on OSX:

 - Edit the .plist file to use the correct path to updateLookit.sh (in this directory), to set the working directory to this directory, and to use .err/.out files in this directory.
 (Replace /Users/kms/lookitkim/scripts/ with this directory wherever you see it.)